-Tara Borelli is Counsel in the Southern Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
-Borelli's work at Lambda Legal includes litigation seeking greater relationship recognition for same-sex couples, and strengthening antidiscrimination protections for LGBT people and those living with HIV.
+Tara Borelli is counsel at Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.

-Borelli's work has been recognized with Equality Arizona's Barry Goldwater Human Rights Award (2013), and the Bay Area Lawyers for Individual Freedom's Legal Service Award (2012).
-Borelli was named by the Daily Journal as one of California’s Top 100 Lawyers (2012) and Top Women Lawyers (2012), and as one of the Best LGBT Lawyers Under 40 by the National LGBT Bar Association (2011).
+Her work has been recognized in 2013 with Equality Arizona’s Barry Goldwater Human Rights Award and the Bay Area Lawyers for Individual Freedom’s Legal Service Award.
+She was named one of the Daily Journal Top 100 California Lawyers and Top Women Lawyers in 2012, and one of the Best LGBT Lawyers Under 40 by the National LGBT Bar Association in 2011.

-Borelli received her J.D. from Boalt Hall, the School of Law at the University of California, Berkeley, and is a member of the State Bars of California and Washington.
+She received her Juris Doctor from the UC Berkeley School of Law and is a member of the state bars of Georgia, California, and Washington.